eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V21.md

 :pencil: **AArch64 macOS only:**
   - Please specify `--with-noncompressedrefs` because compressed references are not supported on AArch64 macOS yet.
-  - `--with-cmake=no` is not supported on AArch64 macOS.
-Please use cmake.

 :pencil: **OpenSSL support:** If you want to build an OpenJDK that includes OpenSSL, you must specify `--with-openssl={fetched|path_to_library}`